-APPENDIX A: RECEIPT OF THE STUDENT HANDBOOK AND CATALOG 38 APPENDIX B: PARTICIPATION OF STUDENTS AS HUMAN SUBJECTS 40 APPENDIX C: ACKNOWLEDGEMENT OF TYPICAL DEMANDS FOR THE PA PROGRAM 42 APPENDIX D: EXAM INSTRUCTIONS AND POLICIES 45 APPENDIX E: EXPOSURE TO INFECTIOUS AND ENVIRONMENTAL HAZARDS 49 APPENDIX F: FERPA FORM 64
+APPENDIX A: RECEIPT OF THE STUDENT HANDBOOK AND CATALOG 39 APPENDIX B: PARTICIPATION OF STUDENTS AS HUMAN SUBJECTS 41 APPENDIX C: ACKNOWLEDGEMENT OF TYPICAL DEMANDS FOR THE PA PROGRAM 43 APPENDIX D: EXAM INSTRUCTIONS AND POLICIES 46 APPENDIX E: EXPOSURE TO INFECTIOUS AND ENVIRONMENTAL HAZARDS 50 APPENDIX F: CONSENT TO RELEASE EDUCATION RECORDS 65 APPENDIX G: AT RISK STUDENT POLICY 67

-WELCOME TO THE PHYSICIAN ASSISTANT PROGRAM
+WELCOME TO THE LMU-HARROGATE PHYSICIAN ASSISTANT PROGRAM

-Welcome to the Physician Assistant program here at the Lincoln Memorial University (LMU)-Harrogate PA Program.
-The faculty, staff, and I are excited at the opportunity to work with you over the next 27 months to prepare you for your future.
+Welcome to the Lincoln Memorial University Harrogate (LMU-Harrogate) Physician Assistant Program.

+The faculty, staff, and I are excited about the opportunity to work with you over the next 27 months to prepare you for your future as a clinician.
 While the curriculum will be challenging, I know that you will find all of us ready to assist you through each phase of your training.
-Additionally, the faculty and staff want to help you take full advantage of all the resources and rich experiences available to you here at the LMU-Harrogate PA Program.
+Additionally, the faculty and staff want to help you take full advantage of all the resources and rich experiences available to you here at LMU-Harrogate.

-This handbook should serve as an overview of the LMU-Harrogate PA Program.
-Contained within are the policies and procedures of the program that require compliance.
-There will be a short overview of these policies and procedures offered during the orientation session you will receive once you arrive, but it is imperative that you read and review the entirety of the handbook and clarify any statements/policies that you might find.
-Additionally, you might find areas where the LMU Student Handbook is referenced, so it is important for you to review that document as well as it holds information related to your education as well.
+This handbook should serve as an overview of our PA Program.
+Contained within are the policies and procedures of the Program that requires your compliance.
+There will be a short overview of these policies and procedures presented during the orientation session you will receive once you arrive on campus, but it is imperative that you read, familiarize and clarify yourself with the entirety of the handbook to include any statements/policies that you might find.
+Additionally, you might find areas where the LMU Student Handbook is referenced, so it is important for you to review that document as well as it holds information relevant to your education.

 Should you have any questions, please feel free to contact your faculty mentor or myself at any time.

-Again, on behalf of the LMU-Harrogate PA program faculty and staff, congratulations and best wishes on a successful academic career at the School of Medical Sciences.
+Again, on behalf of the LMU-Harrogate PA program faculty and staff, congratulations and best wishes on a successful academic experience.

-Professionally,
+Respectfully,